okz-spec/growsoft-docs/Structures/player-structure.md

 player:getDiscordID() -- Linked Discord ID
-player:getType() -- If value is non-zero it means player is NPC player:getAccountCreationDateStr() -- Account creation date as a string
+player:getType() -- If value is non-zero it means player is NPC player:getAccountCreationDateStr() -- Account creation date as a string player:isOnline() -- Check if player is online or not
 ```

 ## Currency & Items